Cholesterol: What You Need To Know

 What is Cholesterol?

-The word “cholesterol” has gotten such bad rap over the years.
+The word “cholesterol” has gotten such a bad rap over the years.
 However, it is not, by itself, a bad thing.
 Cholesterol is a soft, faintly yellow, naturally occurring waxy substance found in cell walls and membranes throughout your body, including your brain, nerves, muscles, skin, liver, intestines, and heart.
 It is one of the several fats or lipids your body produce.
 Without cholesterol, you cannot live.

 Cholesterol is used to produce sex hormones, vitamin D, and bile acids that help you to digest fats.
 You need only a very small amount to take care of these things.
 Your body is able to manufacture plenty of it, meaning that you could possibly go the rest of your life without ever consuming another bite of cholesterol and you will be just fine.